 - Cell phones: We know this may be a difficult restriction.
-It's probably the most difficult for you as a parent/guardian.
+It is probably more difficult for you as a parent/guardian.
 We understand and sympathize with this.
-We acknowledge how accustomed you've become to have near-constant access to your child.
-However, at this point, we find it to be a very healthy concept to disconnect from the tech world.
+We acknowledge how accustomed you have become to having near-constant access to your child.
+However, at this point, we find disconnecting from the tech world to be a healthy concept to exercise.
 Our campers' lives are very structured, and that structure remains true for their time at camp.
 Every minute of the day is planned.
-We plan to help our campers socialize, problem-solve, and learn new skills.
-This can be very difficult if our campers are focused on cell phones instead of the campers and staff next to them.
+We plan to help our campers socialize, problemsolve, and learn new skills.
+This can be difficult if our campers are focused on cell phones instead of the campers and staff next to them.
 If there is an emergency at home, and you need to contact your camper, or if you are worried about how your camper is doing, please call the office at (330) 644-4512.
-If no one answers your call, please leave a voicemail and we will promptly return your call. - Personal Sporting Equipment, Weapons, or Money: Rotary Camp will provide all of the program supplies for each session's activities.
+If no one answers your call, please leave a voicemail and we will promptly return your call. - Personal Sporting Equipment, Weapons, or Money: Rotary Camp will provide all program supplies for each session's activities.
 Expensive equipment is not necessary and usually causes behavioral issues among campers.
-Anything that could be considered a weapon should not be brought to camp.

-- Electronic Devices: These items are expensive.
+Anything that could be considered a weapon should not be brought to camp. - Electronic Devices: These items are expensive.
 We are near lakes, dirt, and bugs.
 We climb, run, and jump.
 This environment is not conducive to expensive electronic devices.
 Please help us avoid a broken heart and keep these at home.
-If your camper is using a device to assist in communication, please contact the Camp Director to determine if it's appropriate to bring it to camp. - Snack for in the cabin: Snacks attract unwanted attention from squirrels, mice, skunks, and hungry counselors!
-For the safety of the cabin, please, do not send snacks.
-If your camper has special dietary needs talk to the Camp Director in advance of your camper's session and we will come up with a plan together.
+If your camper is using a device to assist in communication, please contact the Camp Director to determine if it is appropriate to bring it to camp. - Snack for in the cabin: Snacks attract unwanted attention from bugs, squirrels, mice, skunks, and hungry counselors!
+For the safety of the cabin, please, do not send snacks in your camper's luggage.
+If your camper has special dietary needs, talk to the Camp Director before your camper's session, and we will produce a plan together.
+Any food items brought with your camper should be checked in with the nurse or Program Director during check-in.